 In a move not likely to please ink-jet printer makers, Fry’s Electronics will begin offering customers in-store ink-cartridge refilling.
 Fry’s has 34 stores located in nine states.
 With the service, which begins this quarter, the customer would just drop off their ink cartridge for refilling while they shop.

 Fry’s selected Retail Inkjet Solutions (RIS) to provide the in-store refilling (Fry’s also sells do-it-yourself ink-cartridge refilling kits).
-RIS will deploy its InkCenter station (right).
+RIS will deploy its InkCenter station (above).
 Fry’s claims that cartridge refilled by RIS’s InkCenter station “exceeds a new cartridge’s printed page count,” citing a study from Quality Logic that RIS refills provide 10 to 20 percent more pages than a new page.
 To refill cartridges, the operator first drills holes in the cartridge so that ink can later be injected into the cartridge, performs automated clean, and then injects new ink into the cartridge.

 Refilling – A Good Idea?